StephonT/Horiseon/README.md

 In order to meet Horiseon's Acceptance Criteria, I completed the following steps:

-1. Added semantic HTML elements such as <header>, <nav>, <section>, <article>, <aside>, and <footer>.
+1. Added semantic HTML elements such as header, nav, section, article, aside, and footer.
 This will help the search engines and other user devices to determine the importance and context of web pages.

 2. On the style sheet, I consolidated the CSS selectors and properties and organized them to follow semantic structure.